 Source: S&P Capital IQ.
 Data is current as of last fully reported fiscal quarter.
 Dollar values in millions.
 FCF = free cash flow.
 FY = fiscal year.
 TTM = trailing 12 months.

-Over the past 12 months, Advisory Board generated $63.7 million cash while it booked net income of $25.3 million.
-That means it turned 17.2% of its revenue into FCF.
+Over the past 12 months, Advisory Board generated $57.4 million cash while it booked net income of $18.1 million.
+That means it turned 17.5% of its revenue into FCF.
 That sounds pretty impressive.
+Since a single-company snapshot doesn't offer much context, it always pays to compare that figure to sector and industry peers and competitors, to see how your business stacks up.

 All cash is not equal